spiceai/spiceai/docs/PRINCIPLES.md

 ### First class extensibility

 Spice.ai is designed to be extended.
 All components are behind well-defined interfaces, and new components can be added dynamically without code changes to the core project.

+### First class model and data versioning

+Spice.ai prioritizes seamless data & model versioning.
+Versioning mechanism is considered to be a first-class citizen of Spice.ai.